Conreality/conreality/README.rst

 On a Debian or Ubuntu Linux system, install the needed native runtime libraries and header files as follows::

-   $ sudo apt-get install libffi-dev liblua5.1-0-dev libopencv-dev
+   $ sudo apt-get install liblua5.1-0-dev libopencv-dev

 OCaml Tooling
 -------------